ShibataLab/cloth_assist_interface/README.md

-# Interface
+# cloth_assist_interface

 This repository contains a ROS package to work with Baxter research robot, Kinect V2 and Motion Analysis Hawk motion capture system.
-This package is being used to collect various datasets for publications made by ShibataLab.
+This package is being used to collect various datasets for publications related to clothing assistance.

 ## Dependencies
 This package requires several dependencies to run successfully: